"But what about . . . love?" -- Doctor Strange

 The silliest stuff is Morgan's boss.
-He's an ultra-crappy stop-motion animated effect, and appears to be a talking tree stump.
-Come to laugh at how he looks, but stay for his pro-wrestling rants, like "Pray to me for death!
+He's a stop-motion animated effect, and appears to be a talking tree stump.
+Come to laugh at how he looks, but stay for his pro-wrestling rants.
+"Pray to me for death!
 If your screaming pleases me, I may yet take pity on you!"

-The hippest thing about Doc is his "sanctum sanctorum," with a tilted tic-tac-toe symbol in one window.
-I geeked for joy seeing it in full 1970s live-action.
+The hippest thing about Doc is his house, his "sanctum sanctorum," that has a tilted tic-tac-toe symbol in one window.
+I geeked for joy seeing it in full live-action.
 Today, I refer to my Man Room, where I keep all my geek stuff, as my sanctum sanctorum.
 It is a mystical realm that the women-folk fear to walk.
 Or try to clean.
 In this movie, Doc has a ring with the funky sanctum symbol on it.
-I must have that ring.
+I wish I had that ring.

 If Your Screaming Pleases Me, Where Are They Now?